Emre-KhaLes-Kaya/timberman-swift/README.md

 All you need is a Mac and <a href="https://itunes.apple.com/us/app/xcode/id497799835?mt=12">Xcode</a> which can be downloaded for free from the Mac App Store.
 I’ve provided everything else.
 Let’s get started!

-### Keeping the downloaded up to date with changes
+### Keeping the downloaded source code up to date with changes
 1 - Choose a location on your Mac to keep the original source code.
 In this example we'll make a Source folder in your Documents folder.
 ```bash
 mkdir ~/Documents/Source